-At first glance, the glorious DB11 V8 shape looks to be near identical to the V12.
-The same magnificent silhouette is easily identifiable as an Aston Martin DB11, but a few minor styling cues let you know it's a V8.
-Gazing at the front of the car, you'll notice the V8 bonnet contains only two vents, whereas the V12 uses four.
+At first glance, the glorious DB11 V8 shape looks to be near identical to the V12, but a handful of minor styling cues let you know it is a V8.
+Gazing at the front of the car, you will notice the V8 bonnet contains only two vents, whereas the V12 uses four.
 Unique alloy wheel designs are adopted on the V8, along with darker headlight bezels.
-The biggest indication that you are looking at a V8 is the use of 'ASTON MARTIN' lettering, under the famous Aston Martin 'Wings' badge on the rear of the car.
-Interestingly, this is the first Aston Martin to adopt this.

-Don’t make the mistake of thinking Aston Martin’s signature refinement has been lost with the addition of a soft top.
 The roof consists of eight thick layers of fabric, which convincingly drowns out road noise at a variety of speeds.
-There’s also no need to worry about losing out on the driving experience that is common with most soft top vehicles, the Volante has re-worked rear suspension that has been stiffened to ensure the car retains its sporty characteristics.
+The Volante has reworked rear suspension that has been stiffened to ensure the car retains its sporty characteristics.

-The V8 Volante shares the same silky smooth 4.0-litre twin-turbocharged V8 as the coupe, providing no less than 500bhp directly to the rear wheels.
-The real performance reveals itself in the sheer amount of torque produced; regardless of what gear the car’s in, there is immense pulling power, making for an effortless GT car.
+V8 Volante shares the same silky smooth 4.0-litre V8 as the coupé.
+The real performance reveals itself in the sheer amount of torque produced; regardless of what gear the car is in, there is immense pulling power, making the Volante an effortless drop-top GT car.

 Living beneath the bonnet is a twin-turbocharged 5.2-litre V12 petrol engine that produces a staggering 630bhp and 516lb ft.